Median-point approximation and its application for the study of fermionic systems: Median-point approximation for one-dimensional integrals

 \section{Median-point approximation for one-dimensional integrals}

-Until now, we used the multivariate approximation to the lowest order beyond the saddle-point approximation.
-Now, we will take into account higher orders but specifically for one-dimensional integrals for simplicity.
+Until now, we used the multivariate approximation to the lowest order beyond the saddle-point approximation (one fermionic loop).
+Now, we will take into account higher orders, but specifically for one-dimensional integrals for simplicity.

 For convenience, let us consider the function